JoannaMisztalRadecka/recommendation-bias-detection/README.md

 # Bias Detection Tree for recommendation models

+Most of the recommendation algorithms are tuned to optimize some global objective function.
+However, the distribution of error may differ dramatically among different combinations of attributes, and such algorithms may lead to propagating hidden data biases.
+Most approaches to fairness evaluation and disparity detection are based on analyzing a single dimension selected a-priori, such as a sensitive user attribute or a protected category of products.

-This repository contains an implementation and experiments with Bias Detection Tree for recommendation models.
+This repository contains an implementation and experiments with Bias Detection Tree - a model-agnostic technique to automatically detect the combinations of user and item attributes correlated with unfair treatment by the recommender.

-The approach applies the CHAID decision tree to detect inequalities in error distribution for rating predictions.
+The proposed approach applies the CHAID decision tree to detect inequalities in error distribution for rating predictions.

 The technical details and preliminary results were presented in a workshop paper: